cython/cython/docs/src/reference/compilation.rst

         a += i
     print(a)

-Note that each cell will be compiled individually.
+Note that each cell will be compiled into a separate extension module.
 So if you use a package in a Cython cell, you will have to import this package in the same cell.
 It's not enough to have imported the package in a previous cell.
-Cython will tell you about it at compilation time if you don't comply.
+Cython will tell you that there are "undefined global names" at compilation time if you don't comply.

+The global names (top level functions, classes, variables and modules) of the cell are then loaded into the global namespace of the notebook.
+So in the end, it behaves as if you executed a Python cell.

-Additional allowable arguments to the Cython magic are:
+Additional allowable arguments to the Cython magic are listed below.
+You can see them also by typing ```%%cython?`` in IPython or a Jupyter notebook.

 ============================================  =======================================================================================================================================